 Determining the full extent of your injuries after a serious accident is crucial to ensuring your full recovery.
 I have extensive experience working with injury victims, their healthcare providers, and a team of well-respected experts to identify all possible claims, maximizing the amount of your potential recovery.

-Reach Out to a Dedicated Avon Personal Injury Lawyer for More Information
+Reach Out to a Dedicated Avon Personal Injury Attorney for More Information

 If you suffered injuries in an Avon auto vehicle accident or any other type of preventable accident, give me a call to see how I can help.
 As an attorney, I understand that this is a difficult time for you and your family, and I want to help get you the compensation you deserve.
-With the help of the Avon personal injury attorney of Mark S. Rubinstein, P.C., you can hold the at-fault party responsible for the impact that the accident had on your life.
-To learn more, call me at 970-748-5044 or toll-free at 1-855-704-0888.
-You can also get a hold of me through my online form.
+With the help of the Avon personal injury lawyer of Mark S. Rubinstein, P.C., you can hold the at-fault party responsible for the impact that the accident had on your life.
+To learn more, call me.
+You can also get a hold of me, an Avon and Vail personal injury attorney, through my online form.